djrlj694/Makefile-Xcode/.make/README.md

 It's typically defined using the `:=` assignment operator to "simply" expand its right-hand side&mdash;i.e., immediately evaluate any variables therein, saving the resulting text as final the value.

-By convention, internal constants uses uppercase, dash-separated words for names.
+By convention, internal constants uses uppercase, underscore-separated words for names.

 #### Internal Variables